epidist

 is a numeric column giving the time of infection.
 In

-reality, it is more common to recive primary event times as a date
+reality, it is more common to receive primary event times as a date

 rather than a numeric.